 All plant-based and vegetarian diets are heart-friendly, right?
 Vegetarian diets combined with exercise and stress management help to reduce the risk of coronary artery disease.1 A higher intake of a more healthful plant-based diet — one rich in whole grains, fruits, vegetables, etc. – has been linked to a substantially lower risk of heart disease.2 Plant-based and vegetarian diets also help other chronic conditions that contribute to coronary artery diseases.
 3,4

-A plant-based diet, though, can actually increase coronary heart disease, obesity, and diabetes if they contained refined grains, liberal amounts of sugar, and sugar-sweetened beverages.5 The American Heart Association recommends limiting added sugars to less than 100 calories daily for women and 150 calories daily for men.6 Why this recommended restriction?
+A plant-based diet, though, can actually increase coronary heart disease (CHD), obesity, and diabetes if they contain refined grains, liberal amounts of sugar, and sugar-sweetened beverages.5 The American Heart Association recommends limiting added sugars to less than 100 calories daily for women and 150 calories daily for men.6 Why this recommended restriction?

 Not All Sugars are Created Equally